Is There VAT on Train Travel? HMRC Rules Explained Clearly

 • Making train travel more affordable:

-People with work and enjoy vacations can better use trains to travel at cheaper ticket prices.
+People who work and enjoy vacations can better use trains to travel at cheaper ticket prices.

 • Reducing congestion & pollution: